 “Some places in the world offer a good view, some offer luxury accommodation, some offer exciting adventure, and others, cultural delights.
 But we reckon that if you book yourself on the right Halong Bay cruise, you’ll get all of it in one place” – Robb & Marie-Carmen

-It took Robb & Marie-Carmen long time for consideration before they decided to give Halong a try.
-After their trip, they come to terms that Halong Bay deserves to be one of the most stunning examples of natural beauty they have ever confronted:
+It took Robb & Marie-Carmen a long time before they decided to give Halong a try.
+After their trip, they came to terms with the fact that Halong Bay deserves to be recognized as one of the most stunning examples of natural beauty in the world.
+Here’s how they put it themselves:

 “Halong Bay was actually the place I’d chosen many months in advance to propose to my partner.
 I’d never been there before, but I’d seen enough photographs of the spectacular scenery to judge that it would be something a little beyond the ordinary and worthy of such a momentous occasion.
 I’d chosen well.
 Despite several years of constant travelling, Halong Bay remains one of the most stunning examples of natural beauty I’ve ever encountered.